 Most of the 43 million people who live in Colombia reside in the Andes region.
 However, the plains make-up over half the land area.
 Surprisingly, only about 6% of the population lives in the plains.
 The Sierra Nevada de Santa Marta mountain range includes the country’s highest summits – Pico Cristóbal Colón and Pico Simón Bolívar.

 People have lived in Colombia for more than 20,000 years.
 Tribes inhabited the country, including the Arawak, Caribe, and Chibcha people.
-Also, there were other smaller groups of people here, hundreds of years ago.
+Also, there were other smaller groups of people here hundreds of years ago.
 The El Dorado legend derives from one of these groups – the Muisca people.
 The Muiscas king used the Guatavita Lake as his bath and paid a significant amount of gold for the pleasure of doing so.
 The Spaniards heard about this and began to suspect that there was a great golden city nearby.
 Since that time, the hunt for El Dorado has continued – for those who believe the legend.
 The name of Bogotá´s International Airport is “El Dorado”.

-The Spaniards founded the first European cities in the Americas, during the 1500s.
+The Spaniards founded the first European cities in the Americas during the 1500s.
 They conquered the Incas of Peru and the Muisca people using Colombia as a base.
-In 1550, Spain declared the territory as a colony with its capital being the Spanish founded city, Santa Fe de Bogotá.
+In 1550, Spain declared the territory as a colony, with its capital being the Spanish founded city, Santa Fe de Bogotá.

 Panama, Colombia, Venezuela, and Ecuador declared independence from Spain in 1819.
 Together they formed a country named “Gran Colombia”.
 Venezuela and Ecuador left the union in 1830.
 Colonel Simon Bolivar led the Colombian independence movement.
 Panama was still part of Colombia until 1903, at which point Panama proclaimed independence.

 The temperature in each region changes with the altitude of the area.
-For example; the Andes Mountains are much colder than the coastal areas.
+For example, the Andes Mountains are much colder than the coastal areas.

 In fact, at the top of some of the mountains, there is enough snow for people to ski over the equator!
 As you move down to the lower mountain areas, the climate becomes warmer.
 Ocean breezes cool the sea, but near the equator, it is scalding at sea level.

 Because of different altitudes and climates within the country, many different fruits and vegetables flourish.
 Additionally, there are all kinds of animals, reptiles and birdlife, especially in the Amazon region.
 Colombia is megadiverse.
-This means that the country is home to a majority of Earth’s species, many of which are endemic.
+This means that the country is home to most of Earth’s species, many of which are endemic.